 If any person working for your organisation feels that their workplace rights have been breached, they may bring the issue before an employment tribunal.
 As an employer, you must understand subcontractor rights in order to meet your legal, ethical and financial obligations.
 Failure to do so could result in sanctions or financial penalties, if an employment tribunal found that a member of your workforce had been denied their basic employment rights.

 Self-employed subcontractors who are employed to perform a service or work on a project for your organisation are not entitled to the same rights as your employees and workers.
 For example, subcontractor rights typically do not include sickness leave, maternity pay, holiday pay or pension contributions.
-They are also not protected from dismissal in the same way as your employees or workers, though there may be clauses regarding termination periods and conditions in the contract you established to set out the terms of their work.
+They are also not protected from unfair dismissal in the same way as your employees or workers, though there may be clauses regarding termination periods and conditions in the contract you established to set out the terms of their work.

 Furthermore, you are not legally obliged to follow the same disciplinary and grievance procedures with a self-employed subcontractor, as you would be with an employee or worker.